Kilfinichen and Kilvickeon: History

+Geography

 The parish physically consists of four separate areas: Ardmeanach, Ross, Iona, and Brolas.
 Ardmeanach, the middle of the three west-facing peninsulas in Mull.
 This is separated from the rest of the parish by Loch Scridain.
 South of this loch is the southern-most of the three peninsulas, named Ross (Gaelic for promontory).
 West of Ross is the island of Iona, which is about 1 mi offshore.
 The district of Brolas lies in the eastern part of the peninsula, which joins to the main part of Mull.
 It is separated from Ross proper by a range of low-lying hills.

 The main offshore islands are Iona, Erraid and Inch Kenneth.
 Further out are the Torran Rocks and the Dubh Artach lighthouse, which are also within the civil parish.

 Loch na Lathaich is a small sea loch indenting the southern shore of Loch Scridain, on which lie Bunessan and Ardtun On the north side of Loch Scridain, the headland of Burg, in Ardmeanach, was a detached part of the parish of Torosay until 1891 (1307 acre).
 On the north side of Ardmeanach is the highest peak of Mull, Ben More (3169 ft), on the watershed across Ardmeanach which forms the border with Torosay.
 There are some inconsiderable freshwater lochs in Ross, but one, Loch Assapol, has been enlarged by a dam and is used as source of drinking water.

+Demographics

 At the 2011 census, the population of the civil parish was 745.
 11.7% had some knowledge of Gaelic.
 In 1891 89.8% were Gaelic speaking.
 Of the islands, Iona had a population of 177, Erraid 6 and Inch Kenneth none.
 The village of Bunessan (with adjoining lower and upper Ardtun) had a population of 180 in 2011.
 The area of the parish is 60937 acre.